unify-js/vue-webpack-tool/README.md

 # @unify-js/vue-webpack-tool

-A webpack-based build tool for Vue projects that focuses on the build performance.
+A webpack-based build tool for Vue development that focuses on the build performance.

 ## Motivation